hassanrizwan247/n8n-AI-Powered-Client-Follow-Up-Deal-Rescue-Automation-/README.md

 # AI-Powered Client Follow-Up & Deal Rescue Automation

-This project  **single, business-grade n8n workflow** designed to help founders, agencies, and freelancers **recover stalled deals automatically**.
+This project is a **single, business-grade n8n workflow** designed to help founders, agencies, and freelancers **recover stalled deals automatically**.

 It detects inactive deals from a CRM, generates **AI-written personalized follow-up emails**, escalates high-value opportunities, and updates deal status — all without manual intervention.